Code-Cornelius/CorAI/priv_lib_ml/Tutorial_hyperparameter.md

 #### 2.b From folder

-If instead of appending all of `estim_history` estimators to a list one decides to save them individually as **json** files, all in the same folder, they can then be retreived using the path:
+If instead of appending all of `estim_history` estimators to a list one decides to save them individually as **json** files, all in the same folder, they can then be retrieved using the path:

 ```python
 estim_hyper_param = Estim_hyper_param.from_folder(path,